-(a) When the difference between the stated and hub income is less than or equal to 10% of the hub income figure, the two figures are considered reasonably compatible.
+(a) When the difference between the stated and electronic data source income is less than or equal to 10% of the client reported income figure, the two figures are considered reasonably compatible.
 No additional verification is required.

 EXAMPLE: Jamie applied for Medicaid as a single adult.
-He states his income to be \$1,200 per month.
-The hub returns an income of \$1,340 per month.
+He states his income is \$1,200 per month.
+The electronic data source returns income of \$1,340 per month.
 The allowable income limit is \$1,238.
 Differences that affect eligibility must be reconciled to determine if the two figures are reasonably compatible.